ThanhHaipear/ThanhHaipear/README.md

 * Building practical Python projects
 * Deepening my knowledge of Computer Vision
-* Looking for opportunities to collaborate on real-world and open source projects
+* Looking for opportunities to collaborate on real-world and open source projects.

 ## 📬 Contact